 Independent Personal Advocate

-Maureen Whitehill and Jean Marie Gibbs have been friends since 1979.
-When Agnes suffered a stroke, without hesitation, Maureen spent everyday with Agnes while she was recovering in rehabilitation.
-Over the past 6 years, Maureen has tirelessly become one of Agnes's greatest advocates as well as close friend.
+Maureen Whitehill and Jean Marie Gibbs have been friends for over 40 years.
+When Agnes suffered a stroke, Maureen spent everyday with Agnes while she was recovering in rehabilitation.
+Over the past 8 years, Maureen has tirelessly become one of Agnes's greatest advocates as well as close friend.
 The bond the two have formed is one of pure love and companionship.

 Maureen's previous military medical background has been pivotal on a daily basis for the continued care of Agnes.
 She is able interpret difficult medical information and terminology allowing for positive options that allow for smooth transactions with doctors and therapists.
 Maureen has and incredible way of listening to Agnes and finding solutions with any complaints or concern.
 With Agnes's communication barriers, Maureen is mindful of independence making sure that Agnes makes as many decisions as possible throughout the day keeping dignity and positivity only for Agnes's stroke journey.